FAIRplus/the-fair-cookbook/content/recipes/applied-examples/edhen-odhsi-sdo.md

 ### Inventory and prioritization of digital resources

-In order to start the FAIRification process of digital resources in OHDSI, it was important to inventorize which kind of digital resources reside in the OHDSI ecosystem.
+In order to start the FAIRification process of digital resources in OHDSI, it was important to take inventory of which kind of digital resources reside in the OHDSI ecosystem.
 Digital resources in OHDSI include for example the OMOP CDM itself, the OMOP Standardized Vocabularies, studies, cohort definitions and many more.
 Each digital resource itself can consist of multiple (sub) digital resources, as shown in figure 1.

 ```{figure} edhen-odhsi/Figure_1.jpg